Dhanyamol-Devassy/Lms_Service/PROJECT_README.md

 3. **Set up `.env` files**

 Each service has a `.env.example` file.
-Copy it and fill in credentials:
+Copy it to a new file named .env and fill in credentials:

 #### Global `.env.example`
 ```